voltlines/ai-bitbucket-code-reviewer/README.md

 This script automates the process of reviewing pull requests in Bitbucket using the Gemini API.
 It can approve pull requests that look good, and it can also post comments with feedback on pull requests that need changes.

+## Modes of Operation

+The script has two modes of operation:

+1.  **Loop over opened PRs**: This mode will loop over all open pull requests in the specified repositories and review them.
+2.  **Review a specific PR**: This mode will review a single, specified pull request.

 ## Gemini Assist Authentication

 The method used here requires a one-time setup to authorize the script.